marcj/jquery-selectBox/readme.md

 # jQuery selectBox: A styleable replacement for SELECT elements

-_Copyright 2011 Cory LaViska for A Beautiful Site, LLC. (http://abeautifulsite.net/)_
+_Copyright 2011 Cory LaViska for A Beautiful Site, LLC. (http://www.abeautifulsite.net/)_

 _Dual licensed under the MIT / GPLv2 licenses_

+## IMPORTANT ##

+I first started working on this plugin nearly two years ago, but I never ended up using it in production.
+Because of this, I can't prioritize further development for it and therefore the project is suffering.

+If someone is interested in officially taking it over, please let me know.
+Otherwise, I will be removing the project from GitHub by the end of the year.

 ## Demo